Pakistan's sectarian violence creeps into art scene

 "Both sides in the Sunni-Shi'ite issue think they are right, and I took this as a perception of reality.
 When people look at this piece, they question what is real and what is not," 23-year-old Syed told Reuters.

-Her classmate, Benazir Hayat, produced a series of three-colour self-portraits with her face obscured by masks: one is conical and Venetian, another white and translucent.
+Her classmate, Benazir Hayat, produced a series of three-color self-portraits with her face obscured by masks: one is conical and Venetian, another white and translucent.

 "We are not really safe in our own land and we all need a mask to hide our faces," she said.